Knowunity AI

 -Cleaning was

-only thing
+only thing that

-make women happy
+make women nappy

-- made by men
+made by by men

-- She is shown as a
+-She is shown as a

 domestic goddess